 While there is no cure for substance use disorders, in this workshop, family facilitator and professionally trained life coach, Madeleine Craig, will present the 5 essential things families can do to have the most positive influence on a loved one’s drug or alcohol use as possible.

-The Webinar is live and occurs twice a week: Thursdays @ 5:30 PM CT, and Sundays @ 10:00 AM CT or 4:00 PM CT.
+The Webinar is live and occurs twice, every other week: Thursdays @ 5:30 PM CT, and Sundays alternating @ 10:00 AM CT and 4:00 PM CT.
 Recordings are available.
 Time for questions follows each webinar.

 Time for questions will follow.

 Madeleine is just amazing with family members.
 She is loving, kind and willing to be raw and vulnerable in her work.
 She clearly gets it.
 And she has this magical ability to shift seamlessly from knowledgeable facilitator to compassionate friend who is walking the same journey in the trenches of this horrible disease.
 I wish that I, and my family, had met her when I was still drinking.

 That was really informative.
 I so appreciated your vulnerability in sharing your story, too.

 Your presentation really hit close to home today.
 I really appreciate everything you shared, your understanding and your support.

 Thanks for your vulnerability and rawness.
 It ratifies your advice and makes it super impactful.